Grain6888/convert-safetensor-to-ckpt/README.md

 # convert-safetensors-to-ckpt

-A simple utility that converts a `.safetensors` file into a `.ckpt` file (PyTorch checkpoint).
+A simple utility that converts `.safetensors` files into `.ckpt` files (PyTorch checkpoint).

 Some old tools may not support the newer `.safetensor` file format.
-This utility allows converting data to the old `.ckpt` format.
+This utility allows converting data to the older `.ckpt` format.

 ## Usage